|

 Have certain process parameters behaved unusually?

-Are there specific settings that enable particularly effective production?
+Are there specific settings that allow for particularly effective production?

 What are the influencing factors on the effectiveness of the process?